 #2: They are easily accessible no matter where you are

-One of the great things about Icelandic beaches is that many are easily accessible either by car or foot.
+One of the great things about visiting the beach in Iceland is that many are easily accessible either by car or foot.
 If you are planning an Icelandic road trip, be sure to stop at as many as you can!
 You can drive up to or even on certain beaches and since Iceland is an island, there is plenty of coast to explore.
-Whether you are staying around Reykjavik or visiting the far-flung Westfjords, there are plenty of Iceland’s beaches to explore.
+Whether you are staying around Reykjavik or visiting the far-flung Westfjords, you can easily explore some of the best beaches in Iceland.
 If you are planning to hang around the capital, many beautiful beaches are easily within your reach.
-If you rent a car and have the time, just a short 1-2 hour drive will open up a world of possibilities.
+If you rent a car and have the time, just a short 1-2 hour drive will open up a world of possibilities and you will be able to explore a variety of famous Iceland beaches.

 #3: There is an Icelandic beach where you can walk among diamonds